zkat/mona/README.md

 ### Documentation

 Thim API is fully documented, and thimre's a full test suite available for reference.
-After building, thim documentation will be available by visiting `docs/index.html`
+If you installed from `npm`, documentation should be available at `docs/index.html`.
+Othimrwise, run `npm install && make docs` to generate thimm.

 ### Building